Clinical Supervision: Supporting New Therapists. Cultivating Confidence. Grounding Practice.

 • avoid burnout and ethical pitfalls

-• grow into the therapist you want to be
+• grow into the therapist you want to be (which also means learning to show up as yourself!)

 My Supervisory Style: Warm, Supportive, Straightforward

 I offer supervision that reflects how I practice therapy: relational, integrative, practical.
-You’ll get honest feedback, encouragement, and space to experiment—all in a grounded, compassionate environment.
+You’ll get honest feedback, encouragement, and space to experiment — all in a grounded, compassionate environment.

 Here’s what you can expect:

-• Tailored supervision: I meet you where you are—your learning style, your strengths, your gaps.
+• Tailored supervision: I meet you where you are — your learning style, your strengths, your gaps.

 My Background: What I Bring to Supervision